n-st/git-rinfo/README.md

 * If there are multiple branches, their states are aggregated, i.e. each state (up to date, out of date, …) is only printed once).
 The actual branch names are omitted. (see `studip-fuse.n-st`)
+* The size shown for each repo includes all files below that repo's directory, possibly including submodules that are later mentioned individually by git-rinfo.